 - Operated in the Mt.
 Gilead District.
 See EWP Archives, 9.2 Map: Loudoun County, 1923 by O.L.
 Emerick.

 2) History and Location

 In August, 2017, with the assistance of the Planning Office of Loudoun County Public Schools, the Edwin Washington Project mounted an expedition to the forest near Bluemont in order to locate the old school.
 We also located the remain of a Black Church and located the building to which the congregation.
-2017 Expedition to Bluemont Colored School
+Finding the BlueMont Colored School2

 - 1878.
 Attached is a deed from Benjamin Young to Mt Gilead School District, dated 22 April 1878.
 It is a .25 acre site – reference Loudoun PIN 649-48-9304.
 Title To Bluemont Colored School Property

 - See 11.1 Insurance Record (1924-57) , pg 32.
 Not insured.

 - 1930: The Loudoun County School Board decided on July 10th, 1930 to consider at its next meeting (August 4th) to close Bluemont, due to lack of attendance.
 Source: Washington Post Staff.
 (1930, July 11).
 Loudoun Reelects School Officials.
 Washington Post, p.
 20.